 Collect eggs more frequently

-During the winter months, it’s important to check for eggs several times a day to prevent them from freezing.
-While chicken eggs can stay in the coop for several days under normal circumstances and still be edible, frozen eggs should be avoided.
-Hens typically lay their eggs mid-late morning or in the early afternoon.
-It’s good practice to check the nesting box after your morning cup of coffee, after lunch, and at least one other time before dark.
+During the winter, it’s a good idea to check for eggs a few times a day to keep them from freezing.
+Whilechicken eggs can usually hang out in the coop for a few days and still be perfectly fine, frozen eggs are best avoided.
+Most hens lay their eggs mid to late morning or sometimes in the early afternoon, so try to peek into the nesting box after your morning coffee, again after lunch, and at least once more before it gets dark.
+This way, you’ll scoop up those fresh eggs before the cold has a chance to get to them.

 What to avoid when preventing eggs from freezing

-- Placing a heat bulb or plate inside of the coop, as this will make your hens too hot and potentially cause them to go into shock when they venture out into the cold temperatures.
+Don’t put a heat bulb or plate inside the coop.
+It can make things too warm, and your hens might go into shock when they step out into the cold.

-- Offering blankets or other cloth as nesting box bedding.
-Hens’ claws can easily become snagged in fabric and cause injury.
+Skip using blankets or other cloth as nesting box bedding.
+Hens’ claws can easily get caught in fabric, which can lead to injuries.

 Omlet and your eggs